Small Pound Cake (1-3 Servings)

 - Add in your egg and fully incorporate it.

 - Add your splash of vanilla.
 Just a splash.
 Remember you're not making a full-sized cake.

 - Sift in your flour and salt.

 - Continue to mix all ingredients together until everything is together.
 It should be a thicker batter and be buttery and sweet and delicious!
-(It's okay to taste what you're making - judgement free zone when baking for one!)
+(It's okay to taste what you're making; you are in a judgement free zone when baking for one!)

 - Put batter into prepared pan.
 Make the top as level as possible.
 I used a spoon as opposed to a spatula because it was such a small pan, the spatula made more of a mess.

-- Remove from oven and set cake, in pan, on cooling rack.
+- Remove from oven and set the cake, still in the pan, on a cooling rack.
 Leave to cool.

 - Time to make the icing!
 Which is actually super easy.
 Put the powdered sugar and heavy cream (or water) in a small bowl and miss with a whisk or fork.
 You can add more of your liquid if you prefer a runnier icing.

 - Flip cake pan upside down on a plate.
-The easiest way is the put the plate overtop of the cake pan then turn it over gently.
+The easiest way is the put the plate over the top of the cake pan then turn it over gently.
 IF you prepped your pan it'll slide out easily.
-Make sure cake is mostly cooled and add icing.
-If it's too warm the icing will melt so be patient!
+Make sure the cake is mostly cooled and add icing.
+If it's too warm the icing will melt, so be patient!

 That's it!
 You have your very own pound cake that can easily be eaten in one (or two-ish) sittings.